Am I required to get advising?

 What is a Letter of Intent?

-A Letter of Intent is an application requirement for some four-year institutions that participate in a Guaranteed Admissions Agreement.
-It is a signed agreement to provide evidence of your interest and intent to transfer to a specific institution.
+A Letter of Intent is a signed agreement to provide evidence of your interest and intent to transfer to a specific institution.
 It gives the four-year institution an opportunity to establish a relationship with a prospective student to facilitate a smooth transfer process.
+It is an application requirement for some four-year institutions that participate in a Guaranteed Admissions Agreement.
 Refer to the Guaranteed Admission Agreement for the school of your choice to determine whether the Letter of Intent is required.